Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms: Challenges and a Roadmap: Introduction

 \IEEEPARstart{T}{he} advancement of \acp{cav} and robot swarms requires robust platforms for testing and validation.
 Small-scale testbeds offer a cost-effective, flexible, and scalable solution in controlled settings, making them critical for developing new technologies.
 Despite their potential, several challenges remain.
 We classify these challenges into two categories.
 The first category contains \textbf{transition challenges}, which are specific to small-scale testbeds.
 We focus on two transition challenges, i.e., transition from simulation to reality (also known as \ac{sim2real} gap) and transition from small- to full-scale.
 The second category includes challenges in small-scale testbeds that are also present in the real world, thus termed \textbf{inherent real-world challenges}.
 Examples are environmental unpredictability and distributed computing demands.

 To address these challenges, we organized the \textit{1\textsuperscript{st} Workshop on Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms} on June 2 at the IEEE Intelligent Vehicles Symposium (IV) 2024 in Jeju, South Korea.
 Our workshop brought together experts, researchers, and educators to discuss these challenges.
-The workshop's website is available at \href{https://cpm-remote.lrt.unibw-muenchen.de/iv24-workshop}{https://cpm-remote.lrt.unibw-muenchen.de/iv24-workshop}. \Cref{fig_collage} shows a collage of photographs from the workshop.
+The workshop's website is available at \href{https://cpm.lrt.unibw.de/workshop}{https://cpm.lrt.unibw.de/workshop}. \Cref{fig_collage} shows a collage of photographs from the workshop.

 Based on the workshop discussions, we developed a roadmap.
 According to Merriam-Webster, a \textit{roadmap} is defined as \textit{a detailed plan to guide progress toward a goal}.
 The goal of our roadmap is to address the current challenges in small-scale testbeds for \acp{cav} and robot swarms.
 Our roadmap, comprising three parts, is structurally inspired by \cite{annaswamy2024control}.
 Part A (\cref{sec:partA}) focuses on enhancing accessibility and diversity by encouraging broad participation, promoting remote access, and ensuring inclusive data collection and design.
 Part B (\cref{sec:partB}) presents best practices for testbed development and maintenance, including collaboration, open-source contributions, and modular design.
 Part C (\cref{sec:partC}) advocates for the creation of an abstraction layer that connects testbeds to boost collaboration.